Magic and Magicians of Music: JS Bach's Cello Suites

 *JS Bach (1685-1750)

 This song is often used as background music, so many people are probably familiar with it.
-What I want to focus on is the fact that it is often used as music for contemporary dance.
-In other words, cutting-edge sensibilities and audiences need the power of music composed 300 years ago.
+What I want to focus on is the fact that it is frequently used as music for contemporary dance.
+This means that cutting-edge sensibilities and audiences need the power of music composed 300 years ago.

-Even so, Casals' recordings of Bach in the 1930s are wonderful.
-Bach is strict and can be said to be like a seeker of truth.
-I wanted to experience a live performance of Casals at least once.
-It was one of my personal, unfulfilled dreams.
+Even so, Casals' Bach recordings from the 1930s are wonderful.
+Bach is so strict that he is said to be like a seeker of truth.
+I would have loved to have experienced a live performance by Casals at least once.
+It is one of my personal, unfulfilled dreams.

 *Pablo Casals (1876-1973)

-Let me ask such a nonsensical question.
-Although it is from a much later era, there is a musician who I believe would have rediscovered this masterpiece.
-The great Baroque cello master Anner Bylsma, who sadly passed away this July, was one of the driving forces behind the movement known as "early musical instrument performance" and "original instrument performance," which became popular in the latter half of the 20th century.
+I pose such a nonsensical question.
+Although it is from a much later era, there is one musician I believe would have rediscovered this masterpiece.
+He was the Baroque cello master Anner Bylsma, who sadly passed away this July.
+He was one of the driving forces behind the movement known as "period instrument performance" or "original instrument performance," which became popular in the latter half of the 20th century.

 Bach, Mozart, and Beethoven are fresh and light, as if the dust that has accumulated over the years has been wiped away.

-The fun part is using period instruments while still creating something new!
+The fun is in using period instruments while still sounding new!

-Naturally, the Bach that Bylsma produced in this context left a very different impression from what I had been familiar with up until then.
+Naturally, the Bach that Bylsma performed in this context left a very different impression from what I had been familiar with up until then.

 *Anna Bylsma (1934-2019)

-The performance is more like a conversation rather than a romantic "singing".
-The original dance-like character is boldly incorporated, and the tempo is fast.
-Above all, the polyphonic structure of the piece is revealed, and the more you listen, the more interesting it becomes, and the more you are drawn deeper and deeper into the universe that is Bach.
+The performance is more like a conversation than a romantic "singing."
+The original dance-like qualities are boldly incorporated, and the tempo is fast.
+Above all, the polyphonic structure of the piece is revealed, and the more you listen, the more intriguing it becomes, and the more you feel as if you are being sucked deeper and deeper into the universe that is Bach.

 "It's like it's forever unfinished."

-These are the words a friend used to describe Bylsma, and that's exactly what he was like at the many concerts I've seen him in.
+These are the words a friend used to describe Bylsma, but that's exactly what he was like at the many concerts I've seen him in.

-The joy and confusion of witnessing the moment music is born.
+The joy and bewilderment of being present at the moment music is born.
 There's something freeing about the atmosphere.

-I think my encounter with Bylsma changed the way I listened to music, which used to be a little authoritarian and sought something "ultimate."
+I think my encounter with Bylsma changed the way I listened to music, which used to be a bit authoritarian and a little bit seeking the "ultimate."

 *Anna Bylsma (1934-2019)

-I used to think that it was a bit strange to record "Unaccompanied" while still in my 20s, or to record Bach twice or three times, but now I don't care.
-I actually love young Bach.
-I welcome "Unaccompanied Cello Suites" performed on not only viola and guitar, but also marimba and saxophone.
-Everyone is seriously taking on Bach, and if the sound is different, you may notice new charms in the songs.
+I used to wonder if it was really appropriate to record the "Unaccompanied Suites" while still in my twenties, or even to record Bach two or three times, but now I'm not bothered.
+In fact, I love young Bach composers.
+I'm also very happy to hear the "Unaccompanied Cello Suites" performed on not only viola and guitar, but also marimba and saxophone.
+Everyone is taking on Bach seriously, and a different sound might help you discover new charms in the pieces.

-By the way, after the Bylsma experience, when I listened to Casals's performances again, I was able to hear delicate and sensitive aspects that I had not been able to hear before.
-Just as music changes, my ears change too.
+Now that I think about it, after my Bylsma experience, I listened to Casals's performances again and found myself able to hear subtle and sensitive aspects that I hadn't noticed before.
+Just as music changes, so does my ear.

-A concert of all of Bach's "Cello Suites" will be held twice, in November and December.
-The performers will be Hidemi Suzuki, Japan's proud baroque cellist and conductor.
-Having studied under Bylsma and having extensive experience in the home of early music, we are really looking forward to hearing what kind of "modern" performance he will give us.
+Two concerts of Bach's "Cello Suites" will be held in November and December.
+The performers will be Suzuki Hidemi, Japan's proud Baroque cellist and conductor.
+Having studied under Bylsma and possessing extensive experience in the home of early music, we are excited to see what kind of "modern" performance he will give us.

-Although we're not sure whether we'll be able to hear any witty chatter, we can certainly enjoy watching him play the Baroque cello, an instrument that has no pins that can be stuck into the floor, held between his knees.
+I'm not sure if I'll be able to hear any witty chatter, but I'm sure I'll be able to enjoy watching him play the Baroque cello, an instrument that has no pins that stick into the floor, held between his knees.

-I would definitely like to go there as a memorial to Mr. Bylsma.
+I would definitely like to go there as a tribute to Mr. Bylsma.

 Master Bylsma had been in poor health for a long time and passed away without visiting Japan for some time.
-I will never forget the time I met him in front of the dressing room after one of his concerts.
+I will never forget meeting him in front of the dressing room after one of his concerts.

-The feeling of receiving an autograph and shaking his hand.
+The feeling of receiving an autograph and shaking hands.

 When I tried to get his wife, the violinist Vera Beth, to sign an autograph, I found her chatting with a friend.
-I hesitated and waited, but she kindly encouraged me to go ahead and ask, saying, "It's okay, just ask."
+I hesitated and waited, but she kindly encouraged me, saying, "It's okay, just ask."

 This event has ended.